uidaholib/dds-student-workflow/content/5-community.md

 After you have your items scanned, there are a few different things you can do to process and build your collection:

 - **Photoshop**: The CDIL uses Adobe Photoshop to process the digital files from our scanning projects.
-Visit the [Processing page](https://uidaholib.github.io/dds-student-workflow/content/2-processing.html) for a guide to these procedures. (link to existing processing page)
+Visit the [Processing page]({{ '/content/2-processing.html' | relative_url }}) for a guide to these procedures.
 - **GIMP**: If you don’t have access to Photoshop, [GIMP](https://www.gimp.org/) is a free image editing software with similar functions.
 - **Metadata**: Once your images are processed, you might want to create some metadata to describe your images.
-Visit the [Metadata](https://uidaholib.github.io/dds-student-workflow/content/3-metadata.html) page to see some common metadata fields that we use for our collections.
+Visit the [Metadata]({{ '/content/3-metadata.html' | relative_url }}) page to see some common metadata fields that we use for our collections.
 We recommend using [Google Sheets](https://www.google.com/sheets/about/) to create your metadata.